-DHEC serves all areas of the state except the two areas that are HOPWA entitlement communities (Columbia, Charleston and Greenville) and the counties that fall in North Carolina and Georgia HOPWA entitlement communities.
-DHEC distributes the funds to regional Ryan White Care Providers and/or eligible non-profit organizations that assist persons living with HIV/AIDS.
-Housing assistance through STRMU, PHP, and TBRA increases client's housing stability.
+SC DPH serves all areas of the state except the two areas that are HOPWA entitlement communities (Columbia, Charleston and Greenville) and the counties that fall in North Carolina and Georgia HOPWA entitlement communities.
+SC DPH distributes the funds to regional Ryan White Care Providers and/or eligible non-profit organizations that assist persons living with HIV/AIDS.
+Housing assistance through STRMU, PHP, and TBRA, and short term temporary housing (hotel, motel, transitional housing) increases client's housing stability.
 Increasing use of supportive services in order to assist individuals in maintaining housing stability are critical and includes case management and transportation.